codegram/vim-codereview/README.markdown

 The first time, it'll ask you for a GitHub authorization token.
 You can generate those from your Applications settings in your GitHub account page.

+You'll be now on the Overview tab.
+Keep reading.

+### The Overview tab

+Here you'll see a list of comments on the Pull Request itself (**not on the diff**).
+If you want to add a comment to this list, see "Commenting on the whole Pull Request" below.

+But for now you probably want to review some code.
+Switch through the different tabs to see all the changes.
+Once you see a specific change on the diff that you want to give your feedback on, you'll want to leave a constructive comment, right?
+Keep reading to learn how to do it.

 ### Commenting on a specific line

-When reviewing code, you can go to any line and comment on any addition or deletion by issuing the `:CodeReviewCommentChange` command (you can map it to whatever you'd like).
+When reviewing code in the diff tabs, you can go to any line and comment on any addition or deletion by issuing the `:CodeReviewCommentChange` command (you can map it to whatever you'd like).
 You can only comment on additions or deletions, not context lines.

 A new split will appear where you can write your comment, and when you're done, just press `<leader>c` to post your comment.